syncfusion-content/wpf-docs/wpf/Color-Picker-Palette/Getting-Started.md

 ## Choosing a color from MoreColor window

-If we want more standard and custom colors to select, click the more color option and select the color from standard color tab or custom color tab and click the `Ok` button.
+If we wants more standard and custom colors to select, click the more color option and select the color from standard color tab or custom color tab and click the `Ok` button.

 {% tabs %}
 {% highlight xaml %}